Chinese leader Xi defends record to UN human rights chief

 CCTV quoted Bachelet as telling Xi, “I admire China’s efforts and achievements in eradicating poverty, protecting human rights and achieving economic and social development.”

-U.S. State Department spokesperson Ned Price said Tuesday in Washington, D.C., that the United States does not expect China to allow the access Bachelet would need to get an unmanipulated view of the human rights situation in Xinjiang.
+State Department spokesperson Ned Price said Tuesday in Washington that the United States does not expect China to allow the access Bachelet would need to get an unmanipulated view of the human rights situation in Xinjiang.

 “We think it was a mistake to agree to a visit under these circumstances where the high commissioner will not be granted the type of unhindered access, free and full access that would be required to do a complete assessment and to come back with a full picture of the atrocities, the crimes against humanity, and the genocide ongoing in Xinjiang,” he said.